 Where was the cursing of his name?
 The cheeky grin at seeing Sasuke finally back in the village?
 Why weren't his eyes shining with… anything?
 There was no mischief, no happiness, no sadness.
 No recognition whatsoever.

 "Hi there."
 Naruto smiled at him.
 It wasn't his wide, toothy grin that showed the dimples in his cheeks or made his eyes squint.
 It was a simple, polite, and calm reaction that looked serene, but completely out of place.
 Sasuke felt Tsunade's presence behind him, but he couldn't take his eyes away from the blonde boy even if he wanted to.
 Naruto was starting to look nervous.
-Probably because Sasuke hadn't said anything since he'd entered the room other than his name.
+Probably because Sasuke hadn't said anything since he'd entered to the room, other than his name.

 "Naruto, this is Sasuke Uchiha."
 Tsunade tried to stress the name as much as possible, hoping it would jar something in Naruto's memory.
 There was no such luck.
 The boy simply smiled warmly once again, closing his eyes slightly and holding out his bandaged hand.